pankajtakawale/llm-reproducibility-activations/project_report.md

 ### 10.5 Final Thoughts

 Irreproducibility in deep learning is often treated as an unavoidable consequence of stochastic optimization.
 This work demonstrates that **simple architectural choices**, specifically activation function selection, can meaningfully improve reproducibility at minimal cost.

-The finding that LSTMs achieve near-perfect reproducibility regardless of activation suggests that **careful architecture design** can provide reproducibility benefits without relying on specific activation functions.
-This opens exciting research directions in designing inherently reproducible architectures.

 Ultimately, as AI systems are deployed in increasingly critical applications (healthcare, finance, autonomous systems), reproducibility must be elevated from a "nice-to-have" to a **design requirement**.
 Our work provides actionable insights for achieving this goal through informed activation function selection.